barbatus/ng2-meteor-accounts/README.md

 Injects Meteor's user as a property to a Angular 2 component or directive.

-By default, property called `user` and, if you added `urigo:angular2-meteor`, is reactive.
+By default,property called `user`.

+> Note that new property will be reactive only if you add `urigo:angular2-meteor` package.

 If you want to change property name, pass in a particular name in the annotation.